silicon-melbourne/docs/src/03_contributing/04_resources.md

 ## Contributing to Resources

 All Silicon Melbourne resources are open source and contributions are welcome.
 Each repository contains its own contributing guidelines and setup instructions.
-For general contribution guidance, see the [main contributing guide](./01_chapter.md).
+For general contribution guidance, see the [main contributing guide](./01_chapter.md) or the respective repositories README.md (they all need work—don't be surprised to find limited information).

 ## Development Coordination